-The event of Judas' betrayal is attested in many places of the New Testament.
+The event of Judas' betrayal is documented in many places of the New Testament.

 "Now Judas, who betrayed him, knew the place, because Jesus had often met there with his disciples.
 So Judas came to the garden, guiding a detachment of soldiers and some officials from the chief priests and the Pharisees.
-They were carrying torches, lanterns and weapons."
+They were carrying torches, lanterns and weapons” (John 18:2-3).

-"and said, “Brothers and sisters, the Scripture had to be fulfilled in which the Holy Spirit spoke long ago through David concerning Judas, who served as guide for those who arrested Jesus."
+"Brothers and sisters, the Scripture had to be fulfilled in which the Holy Spirit spoke long ago through David concerning Judas, who served as guide for those who arrested Jesus” (Acts 1:16).

-Paul, who was not a witness of these events, says:
+Paul was not a witness of these events, but his account says,

-In the public teaching of Jesus... never calls himself such things.
-In the earliest source, when someone does calls him the messiah, he hushes it up.
-(Mark 8:30) Where did the authorities get the idea that he called himself such things?
+In the public teachings of Jesus, He never calls himself such things.
+In the earliest source, when someone does calls him the Messiah, He hushes it up (Mark 8:30).
+Where did the authorities get the idea that he called Himself such things?
 This might have been exactly what Judas betrayed to the authorities!
-We know that Jesus taught his disciples privately things that he did not say in public.
+We know that Jesus taught His Disciples privately things that He did not say in public.
 Did Judas betray insider information?"

 What may have brought Judas to this action?